Using the Raspberry Pi as a home web server

 The start page, also referred to as the main or index page is the first or highest indexed web page of a website.
 It is where everything begins.
 When the web server address is typed into a connected web browser, the start page will appear.

-The start page is generally used as a portal to the rest of a website and supplies links to other pages of the website.
+The start page is generally used as a portal to the rest of a website and supplies links to other pages on the website.
 Depending on the purpose of the website, the start page can also be used to give the most important information about the website and/or supply direct access to the most relevant functions of the web server or website.

 MySQL